Current Students

 • Creating an individual career development plan and strategy that changes as you refine your career interests;

-• Improve and use the skills necessary to secure an entry level position in the legal marketplace, including professionalism, increasing self-awareness, confidence, networking, finding and developing mentoring relationships, and participating in community service;
+• Improving and using the skills necessary to secure an entry level position in the legal marketplace, including professionalism, increasing self-awareness, confidence, networking, finding and developing mentoring relationships, and participating in community service;

 • Creating opportunities to increase your networking, mentoring, and job search opportunities;